Stormheg/fosdem-2025-inclusive-webauthn/slides.md

 <!--

-I wouldn't be here if I didn't think there was a better way.
+I wouldn't be standing here if I didn't believe there was a better way.
 And there is!
 It's called WebAuthn, short for Web Authentication.

-You may have heard of it as Passkeys.
+You may have heard of it already as Passkeys.

 It's a web standard for secure, passwordless authentication.
 It's based around public-key cryptography and does not rely on shared secrets like passwords do.

-It's supported by all major browsers and has been around in the form I'm describing since 2020 or so, but it's still relatively unknown.
+It's supported by all major browsers and has been around in the form I'm describing today since 2020 or so.
 It's gaining traction due to Apple prominently supporting it in iOS 16.

 What I like about it is that it provides a native, predictable prompt for the user to interact with.
 This makes it consistent user experience across different sites.